15 Everyday Habits That May Hurt Your Spine

 Your smoking habit

 First, if you smoke, here are 23 ways to stop smoking and start on your path toward a healthier, smoke-free life.
 Because yes—in addition to all the other health ills associated with smoking—this habit can also damage your spine, says Nathaniel Tindel, MD, an orthopedic spine surgeon at Lenox Hill Hospital in New York City and the author of I’ve Got Your Back: The Truth About Spine Surgery, Straight From a Surgeon.
 “Most people don’t realize that smoking affects bone and can cause premature disc degeneration,” he says.
 Smoking inhibits circulation to the disc, dehydrating it and making it difficult for these discs to absorb the nutrients they need to stay healthy.
 The backbone (vertebrae) is lined with discs or cushions that absorb stress and shock during movement.
 Degenerative disc disease occurs when these discs dry out, thin, or crack.
+Smoking increases the risk of osteoporosis as well as degenerative disc disease, too.

 Your dairy dilemma